 Unfortunately, Jira lacks some crucial features:

-ActivityTimeline is a Jira plugin which helps to get deeper insights and makes your planning activities enjoyable.
+ActivityTimeline is a Jira plugin that helps to get deeper insights and makes your planning activities enjoyable.
 You ask why?
 Let us show you:

-1. It’s your personal planning calendar but with the more powerful functionality; there is no need to store information in various online calendars ( however, ActivityTimeline is compatible with external calendars like Outlook, Google and Apple)
+1. It’s your personal planning calendar but with a more powerful functionality; there is no need to store information in various online calendars ( however, ActivityTimeline is compatible with external calendars like Outlook, Google, and Apple)

-2. Plugin is fully synchronized with Jira and allows to create Jira issues directly from the Main Dashboard
+2. The plugin is fully synchronized with Jira and allows to create Jira issues directly from the Main Dashboard

 5. Personal Cabinet for your employees in order to make them concentrate on their own tasks and progress